On the Morse-Hedlund complexity gap: The Morse-Hedlund complexity gap

-An infinite word is called \emph{Sturmian} if its complexity function maps each $n \in \N$ to $n + 1$: by Theorem~\ref{th:MH1973}, Sturmian words are those non-eventually-periodic infinite words with minimum complexity.
+A \emph{Sturmian word} is nowadays usually defined as an infinite word whose complexity function maps $n$ to $n + 1$ for every $n \in \N$ \cite{Lothaire2,Pytheas}.
+By Theorem~\ref{th:MH1973}, Sturmian words are those non-eventually-periodic infinite words with minimum complexity.
 There is no trivial example of Sturmian word.

-The study of Sturmian words was initiated by Morse and Hedlund in 1940 \cite{MorseHedlund40}.
-It is still an active field of research \cite{Lothaire2,Pytheas}.
+\begin{exercise} Let $u$ be a Sturmian word and let $u'$ be the infinite word defined by: $u'(i) = u(i + 1)$ for every $i \in \N$.
+Prove that the language of $u$ equals the language of $u'$. \end{exercise}

-The next result is the latest improvement of Theorem~\ref{th:ER82}.
+To conclude the section, let us state the latest improvement of Theorem~\ref{th:ER82}.

 [1]{\left\lceil \dfrac{#1 + 1}{2} \right\rceil \left\lfloor \dfrac{#1 + 1}{2} \right\rfloor}